PARIS

 Day 1 Sunday:

 We departed at about 11:40 a.m. from Salt Lake City, and arrived in Paris on Sunday at about 10:00 a.m.
 Paris time (about 2:00 a.m. in Salt Lake).
 We went to the Hotel (pictured below) to drop off our bags and look around (check in time was 2:00 pm).
-Since we had made no plans for our first day there, except to catch up on some much needed sleep, we just walked down the street.
-Right in front of our hotel was this beautiful stature or rather monument in the middle of a round about, called Republic.

 It was so neat getting up every morning to see this just in front of the hotel.
 There were some wonderful information signs all over the place telling us the history.
 Unfortunately it was all in french and neither Sean nor I can speak let alone read french.
 So I'm sure there is some fantastic history behind this (I can only assume the French Revolution), but I don't know what it is.
 It's a beautiful monument though, so much detail.
 But then again everything in Paris has so much detail.
 From there we just kept on walking down the street when we came up on this arch.
 It actually has a twin further down but we didn't go that way.
 Still it was neat to just happen upon something like this.